open-component-model/ocm-spec/doc/01-model/07-extensions.md

 ## Component Descriptor Serialization

-The elements used to describe a component version can be represented in a serialized format, typically as yaml document.
+The elements used to describe a component version can be represented in a serialized format, typically as YAML document.
 This document MUST contain a format specification version with the concrete representation of the model elements of a component version.
-The defined formats are described [here](../04-extensions/00-component-descriptor/README.md).
+The defined formats are described in the [Component Descriptor extension section](../04-extensions/00-component-descriptor/README.md).

 ## Storage Backends